telerik/blazor-docs/components/gridlayout/items.md

 ## Column

-The `Column` parameter controls in which row the `GridLayoutItem` will reside.
+The `Column` parameter controls in which column the `GridLayoutItem` will reside.
 The columns in the component are `1-based`.
+If not columns are set the GridLayout items will be grouped in one column.

 >caption Distribute the GridLayout items across the columns.
 The result from the code snippet below.